Skip to main content

 What happens if I distribute assets before paying creditors?

-Executors or personal representatives can create personal liability if estate assets are distributed before valid debts, expenses, and required notices are handled correctly.
+Executors or personal representatives can create personal liability if estate assets are distributed before valid debts, expenses, notices, allowances, and required court steps are handled correctly.

 Why do Texas probate cases get delayed?